CiscoDevNet/terraform-provider-nxos/docs/resources/access_lists.md

 # nxos_access_lists (Resource)

-This resource can manage the Access Lists configuration.
+This resource can manage IPv4 access control lists (ACLs) on NX-OS devices, including ACL entries with match criteria such as source/destination prefixes, ports, protocols, and TCP flags.
+It also supports applying ACLs to interfaces in ingress or egress direction.

 - API Documentation: [aclEntity](https://pubhub.devnetcloud.com/media/dme-docs-10-5-3/docs/Security%20and%20Policing/acl:Entity/)